Pavilion of Women: Plot

 She is saved by Father Andre, but upon regaining consciousness and seeing Mr. Wu nearby, Chiuming breaks down in panic, screaming and sobbing uncontrollably.
 Witnessing this, Madame Wu comes to a painful realization: every woman deserves freedom and happiness.
 Together with Father Andre, she helps Chiuming escape by placing her on a departing boat with money to start a new life.

 On their way back from the dock, a heavy rainstorm begins.
 Madame Wu injures her ankle while running, and Father Andre carries her to shelter in an abandoned house.
 There, while tending to her injury, he gently takes her hands and kisses her.
 The tension between them culminates in a moment of passion, and they make love—an act that marks a turning point in Madame Wu’s emotional awakening.

 However, on their return home, Fengmo sees them walking hand-in-hand.
 Feeling betrayed and enraged by what he perceives as his mother’s hypocrisy, he storms out and enlists in the Chinese army.

 As the war intensifies, the Japanese forces reach their city.
 During an air raid, Mr. Wu chooses to flee with his mother and loyal servants, urging Madame Wu to come with them.
 She refuses, determined to remain behind and free herself from the traditional roles that have long confined her.
 Seeking Father Andre in the chaos, she finds only his lifeless body.
 He had sacrificed himself to protect the children at his mission school during the attack.

-Three years later, Madame Wu has fully embraced a new path.
+Three years later, Madame Wu is on a new path.
 She dedicates her life to teaching and caring for the children who had once been under Father Andre’s care.
-In this, she finds peace and fulfillment.
-She carries on his legacy with quiet grace.

 In the final scene, her son—now a soldier—returns home accompanied by Chiuming, who has also joined the army.
 The past has not been erased, but reconciliation, growth, and a new sense of purpose have begun to heal what was broken.